Check out 2018 PorchFest musicians on our map here

 2. Secure the match between the Somerville porch and the band; band does not need to be based in town but porch does.
 The Council does not do the match making for you.

-4. Create a user account here and link found at the top right of the website.
+5. Create a user account here and link found at the top right of the website.
 Your user account will require approval, it is not automatic and can take a day.
-You might have done this in previous years; you do NOT need to create a user account each year.
+If you have created a user account for a previous year you do NOT need to create a second user account each year.
 If you have set up a Porchfest registration in the past you already HAVE a user account.
-If not, get one before you register specific to Porchfest.
+If you have forgotten your user account or password go in a "request lost account"

-Please take your time to gather the above and then register/build out your personal Porchfest page here: http://somervilleartscouncil.org/node/add/porchfest
+Please take your time to gather the above, login as a user, and then register/build out your personal Porchfest page here: http://somervilleartscouncil.org/node/add/porchfest

 After you submit, the Council determines the zone/time slot based on porch location.
-Once this is done you should see your listing in the 2017 map and your full listing.
+Once this is done you should see your listing in the 2019 Map and your full listing.
 If desired, go back in and edit your content.

 Parking restrictions will be relaxed in residential areas from 12 to 6 pm.